yanchaoz/SegNeuron/README.md

 ## How does SegNeuron speed up neuron segmentation in EM volumes?
 The general-purpose model achieves outstanding reconstruction performance on entirely unseen 3D EM datasets (x/y resolution: **5–10** nm).
 Human experts only need to perform connectivity corrections on the coarse segmentation results, which can then be directly used to fine-tune SegNeuron or to train new lightweight models.
-We are currently working on developing a user-friendly tool based on Napari.
+To make this workflow easier to use with AI coding agents, **SegNeuron has now been packaged as a reusable Agent Skill** in [EM-Skills](https://github.com/yanchaoz/EM-Skills).
+The repository is being expanded into a collection of reusable skills for EM analysis, including **SegNeuron-based neuron segmentation, Mitonet-based mitochondria segmentation, informative annotation-region selection, and CloudVolume-based visualization/video generation**.
 <p align="center">
   <img src="/Figures/pipeline.png"  alt="SegNeuron-based Pipeline" width="900"/>
 </p>